How To Recycle Chip Packets ♻️ – Are Chip Packets Recyclable?

 I know that some of you reading right now are slouching lazily at home; reading this blog through your phones or computers while eating a bag of chips or crisps, indulging in that ohh-so mouthwatering flavour!
 But, then you ask yourselves “Are chip packets recyclable in Australia?” and if so, how do you recycle chip packets in Australia?

 Luckily, your answers will be provided in this blog.

-Before moving on to the main topic, let us first introduce Waster.
+Before moving on to the main topic on how to recycle chip packets, let us first introduce Waster.

 Without further ado, let us get back on the topic of recycling chip packets!

 Cause of environmental problems

 Did you know that in the United Kingdom, people consume more nuts, crackers, and chips than all of Europe?
 According to a Mintel report, about 90 per cent of British adults consume chips.

 To emphasise, they consume around half a billion chips every day, totalling at about 17 million potatoes daily.